yasemincidem/netless-app-pdfjs/README.md

    import { register } from "@netless/fastboard"
    import { install } from "@netless/app-pdfjs"

-   install(register) // the app is named 'PDFjs'
+   install(register, options) // the app is named 'PDFjs'
    ```

 3. Add this app **after** joinning room.